oddbird/oddleventy/content/blog/2022/dependabot-single-pull-request-python.md

 Here's what the resulting [automated pull request](https://github.com/oddbird/Metecho/pull/2161) looks like.
-In this case we also included JavaScript changes, but you can see the branch was merged cleanly without any extra commits by maintainers.
-In other cases we had to do some clean up to account for breaking changes in our dependencies.
+In this case we also included upgrades to JavaScript dependencies, but you can see the branch was merged cleanly without any extra commits by maintainers.
+In other cases we have to do some cleanup to account for breaking changes in our dependencies.

-We've been using this approach on several projects now and are pretty satisfied with the reduction in PR noise without compromising on security and features.
+We've been using this approach on several projects now, and are pretty satisfied with the reduction in PR noise without compromising on security and features.
 So, without further ado, here's the sweet YAML file you can drop into your repo: